Important: Client ID Update

-Both Environment and Protected Areas (the department) and the Alberta Energy Regulator (AER) (the agency) administer public land under the same legislation, so applications must meet the same legislative requirements and complete the same application steps, regardless of which regulatory body administers it.
+Both the Government of Alberta (the Government) and the Alberta Energy Regulator [(AER) (the agency)] administer public land under the same legislation, so applications must meet the same legislative requirements and complete the same application steps, regardless of which regulatory body administers it.

 An application for a public lands disposition must be made to the appropriate regulatory body: